JJKeepMoving/my_git_repository/readme.txt

 add the second line.
 add the third line.
-create a new branch called dev create a new branch called dev again...
+create a new branch called dev create a new branch is quick AND simple